 Chair of the Fight the Fakes Alliance

-I am humbled and excited to have been elected as the first chair of the Fight the Fakes Alliance, and I’m looking forward to working with a hugely talented, experienced and motivated team as we work together to combat the scourge of fake medicines.
+I am humbled and excited to have been elected as the Chair of the Fight the Fakes Alliance, after having had the privilege of being Vice-Chair since 2020.
+I have a strong motivation to continue working together to combat the scourge of fake medicines.
+I’m looking forward to what’s to come!

 Since September, 2017, Andrea manages the partnerships division of the World Heart Federation (WHF), a Geneva, Switzerland-based NGO representing the global cardiovascular community.
 The programs created with private sector companies committed to the fight against cardiovascular disease support the WHF mission of “Heart Health for All”.
 Her activities include leveraging the World Heart Day global CVD awareness platform, promoting the Global Circulatory Health Summit thought leadership platform, as well as engaging with industry in support of a variety of field activities and CVD Roadmaps designed to improve heart health globally.